1. Be accepted for admission to High Point University

 - All aid awarded through our office is need based.
 Merit based scholarships are administered by the Admissions Office

 - Aid packages will be mailed out starting mid-March each year for new incoming Freshman.
 In order to provide you with a comprehensive award package, we will wait to mail an award letter until decisions on presidential scholarships and academic fellowships have been reached

 - Award letters for returning students will be sent out digitally at the end of the Spring term.
 Award notifications will be sent as an email to both the student’s HPU email and personal email and via text message to the cell phone number on file.
 You can update your contact information by going to my.highpoint.edu, clicking “Sign In” in the upper right hand corner and viewing “Account Information” under “My Account”.

 - All aid packages will include the Financial Aid Terms and Conditions

 Please Note: If you are selected for a process called “verification”, you will receive a letter from our office requesting required supportive documentation.
 Please respond to these requests as soon as you can so that our office may continue processing your application for financial assistance.

-4. If you are offered any loans, then you need to complete a Loan Acceptance Form
+4. If you are offered any loans, then you need to complete a Federal Direct Student Loan Form

 If you are ACCEPTING your student loan(s) to help cover the cost of your education: